elkanamol/sierra_status/README.md

 - `-m, --model`: Specify the model of the device to add to the filename (e.g., EM9191 or EM7455)
 - `-v, --verbose`: Enable verbose output for debugging
 - `-s, --search`: Perform a network search using the AT!COPS=? command
+- `-i, --interactive`: Enter interactive mode to send custom AT commands
 - `--version`: Show the version of the tool

 ## Key Components